VladimirMarkelov/ttdl/README.md

 - `Strict` - the next due date depends on the current due date: `next due date` = `current due date` + `recurrence interval`.
 This mode is useful to track birthdays or regular payments that must be paid by a certain day of month
 - `Non-strict` - the next due date depends on the current date: `next due date` = `today` + `recurrence interval`.
 This mode is useful to track things that have relaxed due date but the task should be done within certain limit of days.
 Example: you have to mow your lawn at least once a month.
 So you set non-strict interval `rec:1m`.
 Then, even if you mow your lawn a few days before the due date, completing the task moves the due date to exactly 1 month ahead of today.
 That helps you to keep you lawn nice and never mow too late.

+More about recurrent task completion in the section ["Completion of recurrent tasks"](#completion-of-recurrent-tasks).

 #### Example

 Let's assume today is `2023-11-20`.
 In the todo list there are two tasks: